AbdurRehmanKhan-ARK/chronic-wound-fusion/README.md

 ├── configs/
 │   └── default.yaml                   # [legacy] prototype config; not the source of truth for the reported runs ├── docs/
-│   ├── REPORT.md                      # Full verified project report: debugging story, both iterations, and evidence │   ├── assets/
+│   ├── REPORT.md                      # Full verified project report: debugging story, all three rounds, and evidence │   ├── assets/
 │   │   └── banner.png                 # Repository banner image used in documentation
 │   ├── project-plan.docx              # Original project plan and early research design